Marija-Kov/good-ol-blog-website/README.md

 ## Todos <a name = "todos"></a>

 - Redo tests considering that the authentication strategy was changed.
-- Make the error messages like 'wrong password' show in the UI.
+- Populate app features and resources in readme.
 - Feature: Allow authenticated user to store blog post drafts.
 - Remove unused packages.